lukasz-golebiewski/derive-topdown/README.md

 The 3 strategies for deriving `StockStrategy`,`AnyclassStrategy`,`NewtypeStrategy` are exposed when you import `TopDown`.
 They can be write as `stock`, `anyclass` as the default grammar.
 For `newtype`, you can write it as `newtype_` since there is a clison with `newtype` for data declaration.
 Please see [DerivingStrategies](https://ghc.haskell.org/trac/ghc/wiki/Commentary/Compiler/DerivingStrategies)

 #### **NOTE**:  About deriving instances of Typeable
 There is a bug with `isInstance` function when working with Typeable class.
 See [`ticket #11251`](https://ghc.haskell.org/trac/ghc/ticket/11251).
 So there might be problems if you really want to derive `Typeable` class.
-However, this bug should affect you too much here since GHC now has `AutoDeriveTypeable` extension, which means you should never derive `Typeable` for manually.
+However, this bug should affect you too much here since GHC now has `AutoDeriveTypeable` extension, which means you should never derive `Typeable` manually.

 #### **NOTE**: You cannot derive a type synonym.
 `derive-topdown` will not work with `-XTypeSynonymInstances` language extension.
 The top node in the data declaration tree has to be a data or newtype.